 The ACT CR Manual of Operations (codebook) includes point-by-point instructions and examples for each variable, as well as general instructions for collecting all the project data elements contained in the database.
-Please refer to the Manual of Operations whenever you have a question.
-All abstractors should maintain an up-to-date paper copy of the Manual of Operations.
+Refer to the Manual of Operations whenever there is a question.
+All abstractors should maintain an up-to-date copy of the Manual of Operations.

-Whom to Contact With Questions
+Who to Contact with Questions